 Though I present the figures for 100g, many food portions will be much smaller than this.
 You will eat herbs, spices and other flavorings in much smaller portions.
 Unless these foods are a significant portion of your diet, or they are particularly potent, you can simply ignore them.

-The column categories range from very alkaline, negative numbers to very acid, positive numbers.
+The columns range from very alkaline, negative numbers to very acid, positive numbers.
 Just because a food is an acid does not make it a bad choice.
 You should choose an acid food as your main protein source, then balance it out with a selection of alkaline foods.

 Finally, it is wrong to try and balance an excess of acid foods by taking an excess of alkaline foods.
 If you want a meat or fish based meal, choose a small portion, then bring it to around neutral with a good selection of vegetables etc. You should try to make the other meals you eat that day alkaline in total.